Continuous K-Theory and Cohomology of Rigid Spaces: Main Result: global case

 By Lemma~\ref{Hzar=Hrh-formal--lem} we have that

 Since every formal scheme is homeomorphic to its special fibre, the latter one identifies with $\colim_{\Xcal'}\,\Ho^d(\Xcal';\Z)$ as sheaf cohomology only depends on the topology.
-By Proposition~\ref{limit_spaces--prop} and Theorem~\ref{adic_space_is_ZR--thm} we conclude that
+Since the formal Zariski-Riemann space $\skp{\Xcal} = \lim_{\Xcal'}\Xcal'$ is a colimit of coherent and sober spaces with quasi-compact transition maps, it commutes with cohomology \cite[ch.~0, 4.4.1]{fuji-kato}.
+Hence we conclude that